hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/09-classification.md

 As in the previous section, we need to scale the features to be order 1.
 The bill lengths and depths are 30‒60 mm and 13‒22 mm, respectively, which would be hard for the optimizer to find in small steps, starting from numbers between $-1$ and $1$.

 But... do we need to scale the prediction targets?
-Why not?
+Why or why not?

 ```{code-cell} ipython3
 def scale_features(x):